tattali/FullCalendarBundle/doc/index.md

             new \DateTime('Wednesdays this week')
         ));

-        // If end date is null or not defined, it create an all day event
+        // If the end date is null or not defined, it creates a all day event
         $calendar->addEvent(new Event(
             'Event All day',
             new \DateTime('Friday this week')